Modular Homes Today

 Stacy from Arkansas

 We bought our home in December of 2006 and have loved it.
-We never had to call anyone to have repairs made. the vendor we bought from was excellent and took care of everything before we knew it was a problem! his crew wasvery clean and effecient.
-I would buy another Deer Valley home, but don't think I will ever need too!
+We never had to call anyone to have repairs made. the vendor we bought from was excellent and to

 Share Your Opinion of Deer Valley Homes